Diptonil/raging-coffee/simplemultithreading/README.md

 - Synchronized statements

-## Uses

--

 ## Thread Class Methods

 - start(): Starts a thread.
-- join(): Makes the currently running thread wait for the completion of the thread that calls this method.
+- join(): Makes the currently running thread wait for the completion of the thread that invokes this method.
 - isAlive(): Returns true if a certain thread is active and running.
 - getPriority(): Returns the priority of the thread.
 Higher it is, the more is its preference of execution with respect to the CPU.
 - setPriority(): Allows us to give a priority to a thread from 1 to 10.